krustowski/rou2exOS/docs/build.md

 echo INIT.RC done
 ```

-Binary names are resolved like in the shell: working directory first, then `/mnt/iso/bin`, so `bg eth` works without the program being on the floppy.
+Binary names are resolved like in the shell: working directory first, then `/mnt/usb/bin` and `/mnt/iso/bin`, so `bg eth` works without the program being on the floppy.
 A `fg` line parks `init_rc` until that program exits.

 Lines starting with `#` are ignored.
 Trailing `\r` is stripped (DOS line endings tolerated).